fastrgv/hbox/README.md

 Most heuristics that drive boxes toward their goals are linear in their effect.
 The intent here is to create a nonlinear effect that would prioritize the shorter traversals.

-The definition of pri5 is confusing because it starts small and gets bigger as the puzzle is solved.
+The definition of pri5 is unique because it starts small and gets bigger as the puzzle is solved.
 But the nearest boxes are indeed handled first because they allow the least increase in pri5.

-Sokoban puzzles often contain critical box configurations, initially, that must be handled with care.
+Sokoban puzzles often contain critical box configurations that must be handled with care.
 I believe Pri5 is effective because it tends to prioritize goals that require minimal changes to the game board, which are less likely to upset such critical configurations, whereas complex moves are more likely to blunder into troubling configuration changes.

 Testing shows that, among others, #11 of 90 cannot be solved without pri5.